The Researchfish 2019 submission exercise is now closed.

 Alternatively, You can use the Researchfish automated system to resend your login details to yourself.
 Simply go to: https://app.researchfish.com/helpwiz/invite and then -

-- Select your funding organisation and enter your name.
+- Select your funding organisation and enter your first initial and then your surname.
 If your funder has a record of you on Researchfish, you will then be shown a partial hint of the e-mail address your funder has on record.
 If you have access to that e-mail address, then simply choose to resend the invitation.
 If you do not, then there will be an option to contact your funder and request they update the e-mail address they have on record for you.
-They can then send an invitation to your new address.
+They can then send an invitation to your new e-mail address.

 - If your award reference is not found, and you have selected the correct funder, then that means they have not created a record of an award with that reference.
 You will need to contact your funder for further information.